Portugal extends COVID-19 lockdown as overstretched hospitals struggle | Health

 Nearly 14,900 people have died of COVID-19, with cumulative infections at 778,369.
 Although the number of daily infections and deaths has been decreasing this month, a fragile health service is still struggling to treat the around 6,400 COVID-19 patients in hospitals and intensive care.

 "The truth is that the country's hospital capacity continues to be put to the test ... so there is no alternative but to reduce cases," President Marcelo Rebelo de Sousa wrote on his official website before parliament approved his proposal to extend the lockdown by another two weeks.
-Portugal imposed its second lockdown since the initial outbreak in March-April 2020 on Jan.
-15, shutting non-essential services and schools, and making remote work compulsory where possible.
+On Jan.
+15, Portugal shut non-essential services and schools, and made remote work compulsory where possible, its second lockdown since the initial outbreak in March-April 2020.

-Most measures are likely to remain the same but under a presidential decree issued on Wednesday the government could now decide to allow businesses to sell books and school supplies.
-It could also implement a noise control regulation to allow people to work from home without being disturbed.
+Costa said the latest lockdown led to a decline in daily cases and deaths, with the virus reproduction rate - dubbed 'R' - standing at 0.77, the "lowest level since the start of the pandemic".
+"We cannot conform to the number (of deaths) we still have," Costa said.
+"It's completely unacceptable."

+Around 426,000 people have received one vaccine dose so far, 133,000 of them both.
+But Costa said vaccination delays meant the country would only receive 1.9 million shots during the first three months of 2021, less than half of what was initially expected.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)